jellyfin/jellyfin-chromecast/README.md

-Emby.Chromecast
+Jellyfin Chromecast
 =======================

-Source code for the Emby Chromecast receiver application
+Source code for the Jellyfin Chromecast receiver application